niansa/OpenPhobia/README.md

 1. Clone this repository using `git clone`
 2. Run `git submodule update --init --recursive --depth 1` inside of it to fetch all dependencies
-3. Make sure the rbfx submodule is up to date: `pushd build && git pull && popd`
+3. Make sure the rbfx submodule is up to date: `pushd rbfx ; git pull ; popd`
 4. Use your favorite IDE to start coding!

 ### Scene editing